IngFerchos/ct-candidates-app/README.md

 ## Front End Server

 Please run into a terminal for the front end server.
 To see the application made in this project.
+Not in docker or with docker-composer.
+With CMD or ctrl+t in ubuntu.
+If you have node installed.
+Run in the terminal.
+Just for our React app
         $npm run dev